Grief Support and Counseling For Adults

 Grief Counseling & Support Groups for Adults

-We are offering virtual and in-person grief support groups, classes, and workshops.
+We offer virtual and in-person adult grief support groups, classes, and workshops.
 Advance registration is required, please give us a call at (831) 430-3000 or email us at griefsupport@hospicesantacruz.org to sign up and see what options may be right for you.

 Fridays at Noon